Monthly Archives: August 2014

 This Cantonese porridge, a Kinmen delicacy, was chockful of ingredients and delish to the max!
 And I am still thinking of it…

-We may come from different parts of Asia, but we are one happy big family in Kinmen!
+A group photo of us all from Taiwan, Hong Kong, Malaysia and Singapore We may come from different parts of Asia, but we are one happy big family in Kinmen!

-You can reach Kinmen by domestic flight in approximately 1 hour.
+Getting to Kinmen You can reach Kinmen by domestic flight in approximately 1 hour.
 Flights are aplenty daily from 3 domestic carriers from Kao Hsiung, Taipei, Taichung or Tainan.
 You will fly to Kinmen Airport金門尚義機場。

 Another way to get to Kinmen is via Xiamen International Ferry Terminal or just from Wutong port which is close to Xiamen airport (around 30 mins).
 Another way is from Quanzhou Shijin port which takes about one hour (Taiwan passport only).

+When to go Kinmen?
 Kinmen worth visiting all year round.
 The annual average temperature is around 21 degrees Celsius, though it can get quite hot in summer (hats and sunscreen are a must unless you are aiming for aboriginal-worthy tan skin).
 There are northeasterly winds during the winter and the rainy season runs from April through to September.
 Travel between Taiwan and Kinmen is often affected by heavy fog during early Spring.

 In spring, admire the golden sea of rapeseed flowers.
 In summer, hang out on the beach.
 Autumn is the best season to feast on fat yellow fish and crabs.
 Come winter, migratory birds make for an impressive sight.